apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 | INFLUXDB      | influxDb server                             |
 +---------------+---------------------------------------------+

 Delivery Service
 ================
-The fields in the Delivery Service view are:
+The fields in the :term:`Delivery Service` view are:

 +--------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Name                                       | Description                                                                                                                                                            |